Order of Visit: High Point #17

 What’s in a name?

 In 1948, Harold D. Walter, a Santa Fe mountaineer and amateur photographer, set out to correct the record.
-He shot measurements of both peaks before coming to the conclusion that Wheeler Peak was higher by 59 feet.
-This fact was subsequently confirmed by official surveys.
+He believed another mountain located just 40 miles north in the Sangre de Cristo mountains was slightly taller.

-In addition to mapping the physical terrain, Wheeler’s team was expected to ascertain the various Indian tribes in the region, determine where roads and railroads could be built, scout locations of future military installations, and document the natural resources, geology, climate, vegetation, water sources, and agricultural potential.
+In addition to mapping the physical terrain, Lieutenant Wheeler’s team was expected to ascertain the various Indian tribes in the region, determine where roads and railroads could be built, scout locations of future military installations, and document the natural resources, geology, climate, vegetation, water sources, and agricultural potential.

 Trip Summary